 Clearly this stove excels at being in cold, high altitude situations.
 We take this with us on international expeditions and use it in base camp situations where we need a reliable stove to make water and cook simple meals.
 If you want to cook more nuanced meals, choose a different stove like the MSR Dragonfly or even the MSR Whisperlite Universal.

 The XGK-EX is a stove that does one thing very well, and that is melt snow.
 It is very durable and easy to maintain.
-If you are in an expedition situation it is worth every penny at $159.95, otherwise it is not a great value.
-If you want a great, simple backpacking stove that is easy to maintain and easier to cook on than the XGK-EX, choose the MSR Whisperlite a great value at $89.95.
+If you are in an expedition situation it is worth every penny, otherwise it is not a great value.
+If you want a great, simple backpacking stove that is easy to maintain and easier to cook on than the XGK-EX, choose the MSR Whisperlite.

 Going to Aconcagua?
 Choose this stove.
 Going backpacking on the John Muir trail?
 Choose something lighter and quieter.
 We think the XGK-EX is a great snow melting machine, but not very versatile when it comes to cooking.
 You can burn many types of fuel on it and it is great at what it is designed to do, but it is also very loud and will burn your pancakes unless you're very careful.